chaoss/wg-dei/focus-areas/project-and-community/documentation-discoverability.md

 ## Description
 Documentation discoverability is critical due to the role it plays in open source project’s inclusivity.
 If people cannot find and then easily navigate through the body of documentation, or find the answers they seek, they are less likely to use or contribute to the project thus decreasing the project ability to attract a diverse set of contributors.
 Documentation discoverability has the goal to ensure searchability and visibility as well as improve inclusivity across a diverse audience.

 ## Objectives
+The Documentation Discoverability metric is meant to support documentation:
-**Visibility** — Documentation is easy to find and reference. <br/>
+- Visibility: Documentation is easy to find and reference.
-**Searchability** — Documentation can easily be navigated by users based on their ability, and they can find the relevant information they need through search. <br/>
+- Searchability: Documentation can easily be navigated by users based on their ability, and they can find the relevant information they need through search.
-**Method of Discovery** — Identification of the ways in which people find the documentation <br/>
+- Method of Discovery: Identification of the ways in which people find the documentation
-**Inclusivity** - Knowledge is shared more equitably among project contributors, and new contributors can more easily participate.. <br/>
+- Inclusivity: Knowledge is shared more equitably among project contributors, and new contributors can more easily participate.

 ## Implementation
-*The usage and dissemination of health metrics may lead to privacy violations.
-Organizations may be exposed to risks.
-These risks may flow from compliance with the GDPR in the EU, with state law in the US, or with other law.
-There may also be contractual risks flowing from terms of service for data providers such as GitHub and GitLab.
-The usage of metrics must be examined for risk and potential data ethics problems.
-Please see [CHAOSS Data Ethics document](https://github.com/chaoss/community/blob/main/data-use-statement.md) for additional guidance.*

 ### Data Collection Strategies

 Survey project members: <br/> <br/>
 Likert scale [easy to find - impossible to find] regarding the discoverability of documentation such as: